fanbu1995/fanbu1995.github.io/_posts/2019-10-05-Hamiltonian-Monte-Carlo-for-Babies.md

 * We need to sample from the "right" region
 * We need to "fully explore" the sample space

-And correspondingly, a good MCMC sampling method should be able to:
+Correspondingly, a good MCMC sampling method should be able to:
 * Quickly find the "right" region; this is **not** just the high density region, but rather a broader area with not-too-low densities (the so-called "typical set")
 * Efficiently move around within the right region; this means it must have a "nice" way to transition from one spot to another